IBM/openshift-mongodb-enterprise-operator-example/README.md

 ops-manager-svc-ext   LoadBalancer   172.21.118.38    169.xx.xx.xx   8080:31643/TCP   11m
 ```

 Get the EXTERNAL-IP and open your browser on `169.xx.xx.xx:8080`.
-Log in with your credentials you set in `deployment/0-ops-manager.yaml` and it will ask you to configure the Ops Manager.
+Log in with your credentials you set in `deployment/0-ops-manager.yaml`, and follow the prompts to configure the Ops Manager.
 You can choose to use the default values.

 Then, what you'll need to deploy a MongoDB cluster is an API key.
 It is recommended to use an Organization API key instead of a global one.

-To create an Organization, click on the upper right corner that says your account name then click on Organizations.
+To create an Organization, click on the upper right corner that says your account name and select **Organizations**.
 Click on **+ New Organization** to create a new one.
-Name it `example-organization` or anything.
+Name it `example-organization` or another name you choose.

 ![example-org](docs/images/0-example-organization.png)

 To create the API key, go to **Access > API Keys** and create a new one.
-Grab the **Public Key** and place it in the `user` value in `deployment/1-ops-manager-config-secret` then make sure to set the **Organization Permissions** to `Organization Owner`.
+Grab the Public Key and place it in the `user` value in `deployment/1-ops-manager-config-secret`.
+Then, make sure to set the Organization Permissions to `Organization Owner`.
 Enter a short description.

-Then copy the **Private Key** in the `publicApiKey` value in `deployment/1-ops-manager-config-secret`.
-You will also need to add an **API Whitelist** entry.
-Add `172.30.0.0/16`, this is the internal IP addresses of the pods in OpenShift on IBM Cloud.
+Next, copy the Private Key in the `publicApiKey` value in `deployment/1-ops-manager-config-secret`.
+You will also need to add an API Whitelist entry.
+Add `172.30.0.0/16`, because this is the internal IP addresses of the pods in OpenShift on IBM Cloud.

 ![example-org-apikey](docs/images/1-example-org-apikey.png)

-Then for the ConfigMap on `deployment/1-ops-manager-config-secret`, the values for the following are:
+For the ConfigMap on `deployment/1-ops-manager-config-secret`, the values for the following are:

-`baseUrl` is from `oc get om ops-manager -o jsonpath='{.status.opsManager.url}'`
+* `baseUrl` is from `oc get om ops-manager -o jsonpath='{.status.opsManager.url}'`

-`orgId` is in your Organization dashboard **Settings > Organization ID**
+* `orgId` is in your Organization dashboard which you can find navigating to **Settings > Organization ID**

-`projectName` is the project name you want
+* `projectName` is the project name you want

 Then you can create the secret and config map using:

 ```
 oc create -f  deployment/1-ops-manager-config-secret.yaml
 ```

 Now you can create the MongoDB deployment:

 ```
 oc apply -f deployment/2-mongodb-deployment.yaml
 ```

 This creates a replica set with 3 replicas.
 To check the status:

 ```